BerkeleyTrue/react-material/README.md

 ---
 - [ ] Need to implement a base set of components
 - [ ] Properly implement the "theming" of the components
-- [ ] Should work in IE8 whereby the functionality should not be broken
+- [ ] Should work in IE8 whereby the functionality should not be broken.
+IE in general needs some extra work, but so far the results have been promising.
+Also, for IE8 we need to generate PNG's from the SVG's.
 - [ ] Properly handle mobile interfaces with proper touch support
 - [ ] Use Google Closure Compiler Advanced Mode for bragging rights